SysKitTeam/docs-spdockit/how-to/spdockit-insights/customize-settings.md

     - All of the ULS categories and sources are preselected by default.
 - **Windows Event Log Collection Configuration**
     - Disabled by default.
-    - Configurable levels and event sources to monitor.
+    - Configure levels and event sources to monitor.
 - **SQL Collection Configuration**
     - Disabled by default.
 - **Performance Monitoring**